OpenDAoC/OpenDAoC-Core/README.md

    2. To test over LAN, enter your machine's IP address (use the Terminal command `ip a`, and it should start with `192`).
    3. To test outside your network, [enter your public IP address](https://api.ipify.org).

-Now you're ready to [run your own instance of Atlas](#building-your-dol-server-locally)!
+Now you're ready to [run your own instance of OpenDAoC](#building-your-dol-server-locally)!

 ## Setting Up on Windows